Intro-Quantitative-Geology/Python-and-NumPy-I/Exercise-1.md

 **For this problem, please provide a copy of ALL commands used to load in the data file and as well as the calculated values.**

 ## Problem 2 - Plotting everything but the kitchen sinc (?)
-For this exercise need to produce a plot of the `sinc()` function from 0 to 8π, but you cannot use the `sinc()` function that is part of NumPy or the Python math library.
+For this exercise you need to produce a plot of the `sinc()` function from 0 to 8π, but you cannot use the `sinc()` function that is part of NumPy or the Python math library.
 Instead, calculate the sinc function is as the sin(π*x)/(π*x).
-This function is the continuous inverse Fourier transform of the rectangular pulse of width 2π and height
+This function is the continuous inverse Fourier transform of the rectangular pulse of width 2π and height 1.

 1. You should create a 1-D array `x` that goes from 0 to 8π by increments of 0.1 and a variable `y` that is the `sinc(x)`.
 2. Plot the values of `y` as a function of `x` with grid lines in the background of the plot (see `help(plt.grid)` for guidance), label the axes appropriately and give the plot a title.